rage/programming-23/data/part-7/6-more-features.md

 ## An "empty" block

-You may remember from the [previous part](/part-6/3-errors) that you are not allowed to have an empty block.
+You may remember from the previous part that you are not allowed to have an empty block in a Python program.
 If you need to have a block of code which does nothing, for example when testing some other functionality, the `pass` command will let you do this.
 You could, for instance, write a function which does nothing:

 ```python
 def testing():